Cold Spring Hills Center for Nursing & Rehabilitation will close May 15 unless a new agreement is reached with labor union, records show

 In addition, Zelman wants to remove positions from the bargaining unit, the union said, including registered nurses, physical therapists, physical therapy assistants, occupational therapists, certified occupational therapy assistants, respiratory therapists, respiratory technicians and dietitians.

-Carroll said the nursing home submitted a closure plan to the New York State Department of Health on Jan.
+Carroll said the nursing home submitted a closure plan to the State Department of Health, which must still approve the plan, on Jan.
 31. A department spokeswoman did not immediately respond to a request for comment.

 "The closure plan calls for personnel at the facility to use their best efforts to provide each resident/registrant with at least three alternative providers, and to assist each resident in identifying appropriate alternate placement," he wrote.
 "Pursuant to the closure plan, if at all possible, each resident will be transferred to the facility of resident’s choice."